JaimeEsqueda/my_launchx_blog/content/_index.md

 ---
-title: Launch X Bitácora de viaje
+title: Launch X Travel log
 description: The hallway smelt of boiled cabbage and old rag mats.
 ---

-Hola ✌️  soy el explorer Jaime Esqueda y este es mi blog personal donde compartiré mis aventuras de Launch X.
+Hi ✌️ I'm the explorer Jaime Esqueda and this is my personal blog where I will share my Launch X adventures.

-Te invito a conocer mis aprendizajes y leer mis experiencias.
+I invite you to learn about my learnings and read my experiences.

-Mis expectativas para este proyecto son:
+My expectations for this project are:

-- Aprender Git y GitHub.
+- Learn Git and GitHub.
-- Desarrollar nuevas habilidades y destrezas con diferentes herra,ientas
+- Develop new skills and abilities with different tools, ientas
-- Aplicar mis conocimientos de Front End.
+- Apply my knowledge of Front End.
-- Aprender a desarrollar backend de la forma mas amplia posible.
+- Learn to develop backend in the broadest possible way.
-- Compartir n.n
+- Share n.n

 🚀